ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 This resource implements GET and POST handlers.

-TODO:
-The specific format of the identifiers of group members MUST be specified in the application profile (REQ8).

 #### POST Handler {#gid-post}

 The POST handler handles the public keys of the client to the group member's list and returns the symmetric group keying material for the group identified by "gid".